jojayaro/Exploration_App/README.md

 - Converted notebooks into python scripts and run them automatically in the server
 - Improved merging the new data into the main CSVs

+## Update 2
+- Installed ArgoCD in cluster and testing Automatic refresh when Container gets rebuilt